-A. RECEIPT, RETENTION AND TREATMENT OF COMPLAINTS.
+- A. RECEIPT, RETENTION AND TREATMENT OF COMPLAINTS. - 1.
+Receipt.

-1. Receipt.

-Any associate who either has a reportable matter or receives a complaint, whether from another associate or any other person, regarding accounting, internal accounting controls or auditing matters (a "Complaint") shall promptly advise CRA's Compliance Officer and/or the Director of Internal Audit of the receipt and substance of the Complaint.
-The submission process is described in Section B below.
+Any associate who either has a reportable matter or receives a complaint, whether from another associate or any other person, regarding accounting, internal accounting controls or auditing matters (a "Complaint") shall promptly advise CRA's Compliance Officer of the receipt and substance of the Complaint, or should report such matters as described in Section B below.

-Promptly after the Compliance Officer and/or the Director of Internal Audit is advised of such a Complaint, he or she shall inform the Chairperson of the Audit Committee of the substance of the Complaint and forward to the Chairperson copies of any written or other documentation received by the Compliance Officer and/or the Director of Internal Audit in connection with the Complaint.
-Notwithstanding the requirement to inform the Chairperson, however, the Compliance Officer and/or the Director of Internal Audit may elect not to so inform the Audit Committee if the Compliance Officer and/or the Director of Internal Audit is frivolous or without merit.
+Promptly after the Compliance Officer is advised of such a Complaint, he or she shall inform the Chairperson of the Audit Committee of the substance of the Complaint and forward to the Chairperson copies of any written or other documentation received by the Compliance Officer in connection with the Complaint.
+Notwithstanding the requirement to inform the Chairperson, however, the Compliance Officer may elect not to so inform the Audit Committee if the Compliance Officer determines that the Complaint is frivolous or without merit.